Back to all posts

 For monthly stays, message the host before booking if anything affects your work or sleep.
 A good listing should survive detailed questions.

-• a comfortable work surface
+• comfortable work surface

-• a real chair
+• real chair

-• reliable internet for calls
+• stable internet for calls

-• backup options nearby
+• upload speed and backup options

 • daytime noise expectations

-• enough space to separate work and rest
+• enough separation between work and sleep

-1. Choose the neighborhood rhythm you want.
+1. Choose the neighborhood rhythm.

 2. Confirm the apartment supports your workday.

-4. Ask any unanswered monthly-stay questions.
+4. Ask the remaining monthly-stay questions.

 5. Reserve only when the apartment, dates, and terms are clear enough for your risk tolerance.

-Bottom line
+Bottom Line

-Airbnb-style platforms are useful for discovery, reviews, and familiar checkout.
-Direct booking is useful when you are planning a 30+ night furnished apartment stay and want clearer communication about monthly terms, work setup, and logistics.
+Direct booking is useful when you are planning a 30+ night furnished apartment stay and want clearer communication about monthly terms, work setup, tax treatment, and logistics.

 Next step